 With a population of over 70 million, the country boasts a wealth of academic institutions, some of which are among the best globally.

-However, the sector is facing many challenges, including a student debt crisis that’s been estimated to cost the UK economy £5 billion a year.
+However, the sector faces many challenges, including a student debt crisis estimated to cost the UK economy £5 billion a year.

-The UK government is currently in talks with the European Commission to make sure that student fees are affordable, while the European Parliament is debating whether to allow students to study in other countries after they graduate.
+The UK government is currently in talks with the European Commission to ensure student fees are affordable, while the European Parliament is debating whether to allow students to study in other countries after graduation.

-These are just some of the issues that the government must address to ensure that the UK’s universities continue to produce top-quality graduates and that those graduates can pay back their student loans.
+These are just some of the issues the government must address to ensure that the UK’s universities continue producing top-quality graduates and that those graduates can repay their student loans.

 Which universities should you choose?